WBHR: Move to 660 AM

 The 1980s were a decade of two significant changes for WVAL, motivated by a desire to improve its coverage area.
 In 1979, WVAL was approved for a power increase to 2,500 watts.
 Then three years later, after the FCC opted to break down several clear channel frequencies, Hoppe filed to move the station to 660 kHz to allow for an additional signal boost.

 The Tri-County stations were also struggling in the local ratings, ranking near the back of the pack in the market.
 WVAL won the right to relocate to 660 kHz, beating out competitor WJON.
 The move was made in 1986 and allowed the station to increase its daytime power to 10,000 watts and begin nighttime service at 250 watts.

 Oldies and Radio Disney

 Even as the frequency change was pending, low ratings prompted a format change, and for Hoppe, so did the increasing "modernization" of country music and increasing competition in the country format.
 On April 1, 1984, the station became oldies "W-GOLD".
 The oldies format lasted seven years before WHMH-FM's rock was simulcast on the AM frequency in 1991.

 In 1998, the call letters on 660 were changed to WBHR, in preparation for the revival of WVAL and the 800 frequency on a new license in 1999.
-That same year, the station became an affiliate of the Radio Disney children's music network.
+On March 28 of that year, the station became an affiliate of the Radio Disney children's music network, with a contemporary hit radio & oldies.
 Radio Disney lasted for three years.